ut2019nn/ut2019nn.github.io/index.md

 Based on the nature of time series and the task, we need a network that will capture not only a current input features, but also previous values.
 This is based on the fact, that in finance stock prices react to not only yesterday's news, but also the news of previous days can have some overlasting impact.
 Moreover, the price of yesterday can affect on the price of today, even in some cases the prices can play a big role for a longer period of time.
 There are even several theories of financial time series that try to explain this(e.g. mean reverting time series, persistent, non-persistent series).

 Now, we made an LSTM layer in the front of the network and followed with 3 dense layers.
-Again, we added dropout layers in between all connections and activation in the end with "tanh" function.
-"MSE" is the loss function and "Adam" is the optimizer.
+Again, we added dropout layers in between all connections and activation in the end with "tanh" function. "logcosh" is the loss function and "Adam" is the optimizer.

 The network's implementation can be found in [this notebook](https://colab.research.google.com/drive/1WqVP-4bfY7v0rrE1Ag8d7zMSstIYY5eN#scrollTo=XkpaDOwykXlo)